JuliaPlots/Plots.jl/RecipesBase/README.md

 This functionality is primarily geared to turning user types and settings into the data and attributes that describe a [Plots](https://github.com/tbreloff/Plots.jl) visualization, though it could be used for other purposes as well.
 Plots has extensive machinery to uniquely take advantage of the simplified recipe description you define.
+See the [Plots documentation on recipes](http://plots.readthedocs.io/en/latest/recipes/) for more information.

 The `@recipe` macro will process a function definition, use `-->` commands to define attributes, and pass the return value through for further processing (likely by Plots.jl).